 A Message from AFA Board Chair Mary Rozsa de Coquet

-I am pleased to share with the arts community that the Alberta Foundation for the Arts (AFA) Board of Directors has approved its 2021-22 spending plan based on our current provincial allocation of $25.6 million.
+I am pleased to share with the arts community that the Alberta Foundation for the Arts (AFA) Board of Directors has approved its 2022-23 spending plan based on the current provincial allocation, which was maintained at $25.6 million this year.

 Mary Rozsa de Coquet, Chair